mehfoozkhangithub/Masai-Revision/REACT & REDUX/react_redux_saga/README.md

         useSelector is react-redux hook
         and the main work for Selector is to fetch the data from redux to give to react

+- what is useSelector?

+        fetch data from redux to react js we can use the useSelector

 # Bounce Point

 1. the flow of the redux :- first reducer take data from action and place in store file